agarnung/agarnung.github.io/_posts/2025-05-01-filtering-1d.md

 | L0               | 18.6888   | 0.013525    |
 | Exponential      | 23.2828   | 0.004696    |

-Surprisingly for the author, the best method (under these highly controlled conditions) is Moving Average .
+Not so surprisingly, the best method (under these highly controlled conditions) is the Moving Average.
+This is due, besides the synthetic and ideal nature of the noise added to the synthetic signal, to the inherently "smooth" nature of the sum of sines.
+It is well known that the mean norm promotes smooth solutions and "eliminates" any sharp features in the signal, similar to L2 norm-based regularizers.
+However, this is usually not desirable in real-world applications.
+Filters such as the Hampel variant manage to be robust against outliers and achieve a good reconstruction result compared to other filters.

 ### Laser Profile